Chart Color Schemes

 Tatura is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Tatura, as evaluated at the latest Census held on 28 August 2016, comprised 92.0% houses and 8.0% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Non-Metro Vic.'s structure of 88.5% houses and 11.5% other dwellings.
-Home ownership in Tatura stood at 42.4%, with mortgaged dwellings at 35.6% and rented ones at 22.0%.
-The median monthly mortgage repayment was $1,300, aligning with Non-Metro Vic.'s average.
-The median weekly rent figure was recorded as $245, compared to Non-Metro Vic.'s $260.
-Nationally, Tatura's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Dwelling structure in Tatura, as per the latest Census, consisted of 92.0% houses and 8.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro Vic.'s dwelling structure was 88.5% houses and 11.5% other dwellings.
+Home ownership in Tatura stood at 42.4%, with the remaining dwellings either mortgaged (35.6%) or rented (22.0%).
+The median monthly mortgage repayment in Tatura was $1,300, aligning with Non-Metro Vic.'s average, while the median weekly rent figure was $245, compared to Non-Metro Vic.'s $260.
+Nationally, Tatura's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing